tobi-code/ManipulationLibrary/README.md

 # ManipulationLibrary

-The e²SEC framework can be used to express human manipulation actions in a simple and concise way.
+The e²SEC[2] framework can be used to express human manipulation actions in a simple and concise way.
 Therefore, a manipulation in translated to a 24 x n matrix, which represents spatial relation between objects.

 Introduction:
 -------------
 [![](https://img.shields.io/badge/docs-blue.svg)](https://manipulationlibrary.readthedocs.io/en/latest/)

-ManipulationLibrary is a module for Python 3 to work with eSEC matrices and extract e²SEC matrices from manipulations.
+ManipulationLibrary is a module for Python 3 to work with eSEC[1] matrices and extract e²SEC[2] matrices from manipulations.

 You can find examples on how to use this library in the "example" folder in GitHub.
+The example manipulation is taken from the MANAIC dataset [3].

 	Disclaimer: This module is tested on Ubuntu 20.04.1 LTS with Python 3.8.5